yashsahugtx/skype-docs/Skype/UCMA/in-meeting-during-the-conference.md

 Participants of a conference who have joined with UCMA 5.0 are notified of the participants who are currently recording the conference.
 However, these participants are unable to let other conference participants know that they are recording with UCMA 5.0; this is a limitation of the API.

 > [!IMPORTANT]
-> <P>Just because there is no indication of participants who are recording a conference, this does not guarantee that no participants are doing so.
-Honoring the conference recording policy is left to application implementers.</P>
+> Just because there is no indication of participants who are recording a conference, this does not guarantee that no participants are doing so.
+Honoring the conference recording policy is left to application implementers.

 ## Inviting new participants